jamesleesaunders/d3-ez/README.md

 ### Credits

--   Peter Cook <http://animateddata.co.uk/> For giving permission to use his Radial Bar and Radial Heat Map charts.
+* Peter Cook <http://animateddata.co.uk/> For giving permission to use his Radial Bar and Radial Heat Map charts.
--   Virgin Media <http://www.virginmedia.co.uk/> For support in development of the Tabular Heat Map.
+* Virgin Media <http://www.virginmedia.co.uk/> For support in development of the Tabular Heat Map.
--   Data Viz Project <http://datavizproject.com/> For helping me while deciding on naming of chart types.
+* Data Viz Project <http://datavizproject.com/> For helping me while deciding on naming of chart types.
--   Dip Parmar <https://github.com/DipParmar> For contributing to zooming, radar and horizontal bar charts.
+* Dip Parmar <https://github.com/DipParmar> For contributing to zooming, radar and horizontal bar charts.
+* You may also be interested in the sister project [d3-x3dom](https://github.com/jamesleesaunders/d3-x3dom) D3 X3DOM Data Visualisation Library.